Table of Contents

 How to Tell if Your Cat Is Overweight

-Unless she is severely obese, distinguishing an overweight cat can be more difficult because they obviously won’t have their ribs sticking out.
+Unless she is severely obese, distinguishing an overweight cat can be more difficult.
+This is because the cat obviously won’t have their ribs sticking out.
+Therefore, you have to look for different indications instead.

 Perhaps the most distinguishing visual feature in an overweight cat is that she doesn’t have an abdominal tuck, which means that you can’t see her waist.
 She will also have a visible belly that may be drooping down depending on how overweight she is.
-Besides the torso, an overweight cat’s limbs will also appear chunky.
+Besides the torso, an overweight cat’s limbs will also appear chunky, and you won’t be able to see much muscle definition.

-A healthy cat will appear well-proportioned.
-Whether you look at her from the sides or above, she will not show any abnormalities like a belly sweeping the floor or love handles extending to her either side.
-The limbs will not be too skinny or too chunky.
+A healthy cat will appear well-proportioned in all areas of its body.
+Whether you look at her from the sides or above, she will not show any abnormalities.
+You won’t notice her belly sweeping the floor, love handles extending from either side, or hollowing of the sides due to low weight.
+Likewise, the limbs will not be too skinny or too chunky.

-A healthy-weight cat’s ribs can be felt, but with a bit of padding, like the back of your hand.
+Moreover, you won’t notice any harshly protruding ribs or clearly defined bones either.
+However, a healthy-weight cat’s ribs can still be felt.
+You should be able to feel a little padding over the top of them though, like the back of your hand.
 They will still feel firm but not too boney like your knuckles.

 CONCLUSION

-It is also important to keep an eye on any behavioral changes for signs of lethargy, stress, poor self-hygiene, unusual sleeping patterns, etc.
+It is also important to keep an eye on any behavioral changes for signs of lethargy, stress, poor self-hygiene, unusual sleeping patterns.
+These can all indicate that something is wrong with your cat that could be causing them to lose weight and drop below a healthy level.

-If you spot any irregularities in your cat’s appearance or behavior, the first thing to do is to visit your vet and get a full check up on your cat.
+If you spot any irregularities in your cat’s appearance or behavior, the first thing to do is to visit your vet and get a full check-up on your cat.
 This will reveal any existing problems and allow you to take action in treating your cat.
+As weight loss takes time, don’t delay in taking your cat to the vet.
+There is a chance the disease is also pretty well progressed, so prompt treatment is more important than ever!

 Leave a Reply